bchare/ncaabball/README.md

 The "Team Value Index" looks at which team won the game.
 It considers how all teams have won or lost against all other teams.
 This is comparable to a popular ranking method called a Bradley-Terry model.
 With this method, teams get a lot of credit for beating teams that beat other teams.
 This is not a shallow calculation of winning percentage like the RPI had.
 Every game affects all 360+ teams.

-I count the Efficiency rating at 80% and the Value rating at 20%.
-For example, a team that is 10th in Efficiency and 25th in Value might have a NET ranking of about 13.
+A team that is 20th in Efficiency and 30th in Value would have a NET ranking around 22.
+I'm unsure how to exactly combine the components, but I add them together, weighing the Efficiency 30% and Value 70%.
+(But Efficiency has larger numbers.
+If I ranked or normalized the values, I would weigh Efficiency 80% and Value 20%.)

 **Q: Why is (some team) ranked so high or low?**

-The NET mostly makes sense by the end of the season.
+The NET makes sense by March.
 In November-December, there's a conflict where humans have preseason expectations and the NET does not.
 For example, imagine that only 2 games have been played and these are the results:

 * Team 1 beat Team 2, 103-74.
 * Team 3 beat Team 4, 93-87.